 Where to go nearby

-Surakata (Solo) – a nearby town famous for its Batik.
+Surakarta (Solo) – a nearby town famous for its Batik.

-Parangtritis beach – the nearest beach to Yogyakarta, the locals flock here during the weekend.
+Parangtritis beach – the nearest beach to Yogyakarta; the locals flock here during the weekend.

 Surabaya – the next major city from Yogyakarta; here, you will use it as a springboard to many other places with the second major airport of Indonesia.
 You can also make your way to Mount Bromo from here.